 Call of Duty 4: Modern Warfare was a watershed moment for the franchise and first-person shooters in general.
 First, it brought the traditionally World War II shooter into the modern era with a contemporary single-player campaign that raised the bar for the genre.
 It remains one of the most affecting and well-crafted campaigns in shooter history.
 Second, it really kickstarted the Call of Duty multiplayer craze on consoles.

 Thanks to finely-tuned mechanics, an addictive class-based system, and wondrously-designed maps, Modern Warfare quickly became the leading example of multiplayer shooters done right.
-Even more than a decade after its release, fans are still enjoying Modern Warfare thanks to a remake on current-gen consoles.
+Even more than a decade after its release, fans are still enjoying Modern Warfare thanks to a remake on current-gen consoles as one of the best Call of Duty games.

 Developed by Insomniac Games, the Resistance series saved its best game for last.
 Set in a ridiculously cool alternate 1950s reality filled with grotesque aliens, every single mission managed to outdo the previous one.
 Fast, over-the-top combat made Resistance 3 a constant joy to play, but it was the touching story that brought the trilogy to a great conclusion.